 The Lord of the Rings uses the number Nine.
 There are 9 Nazgûl, who wield the 9 Rings for Mortal Men.
 There are 9 in the Fellowship, because Elrond chose them to match the Nazgûl.
-Frodo has 9 fingers at the end.
-There were 9 people who touched the One Ring (Sauron, Isildur, Deagol, Sméagol, Bilbo, Frodo, Gandalf, Tom Bombadil, Sam).
+Sauron has 9 fingers.
+Frodo also has 9 fingers, at the end.
+There were 9 people who touched the One Ring (Sauron, Isildur, Déagol, Sméagol, Bilbo, Frodo, Gandalf, Tom Bombadil, Sam).
 In Real Life, 9 was an Arc Number both in Norse Mythology and popular Medieval Christianized astrology (where it represented perfection, a "trinity of trinities") - both of which influenced Tolkien immensely.

 Magic rings come in sets of 3, 7, 9, or 1.
 There are 5 wizards.
 The Hobbit has 13 dwarves (plus one hobbit, picked for the lucky number).
 The Silmarillion has 7 gods plus 7 goddesses, and 3 Silmarilli.
 Tolkien sure liked prime numbers.
 Also, 9.

 10 is important in The Stormlight Archive.
 For example, there are 10 Heralds we meet at the beginning of the first book, 10 orders of Knights Radiant, 10 forms of surgebinding, 10 levels of voidbinding, the 10 Fools, 10 original Silver Kingdoms, 10 major gemstones, 10 trait combinations.